Paper airplane icon

 So, you wanna know all about the transport in Albania.

-The second thing you should know is that in the past few years, public transport in Albania has significantly changed and much more of it is pre-bookable online.
-The first time we visited this wasn’t the case at all and my biggest advice when it comes to navigating the public transport in Albania is to utilise internet bookings as they are your most reliable.
+The second thing you should know is that in the past few years, public transport in Albania has significantly changed, and much more of it is pre-bookable online.
+The first time we visited this wasn’t the case at all, and my biggest advice when it comes to navigating the public transport in Albania is to utilise internet bookings as they are the most reliable.

 So, here I will give you a rundown of the different methods of public transport in Albania.